 11. Non-Compliance Incidents

-Under Schedule 22 of O.Reg 170/03 any incidents of non-compliance with the SDWA, its regulations, DWWP, MDWL or any orders applicable to the system have to be reported.
+Under Schedule 22 of O.Reg 170/03 any incidents of noncompliance with the SDWA, its regulations, DWWP, MDWL or any orders applicable to the system have to be reported.
+Staff reported all incidents accordingly in 2019.